gshs-ornl/wbstats/README.md

 ### Using `mrv`

-If you do not know the latest date an indicator you are interested in is available for you country you can use the `mrv` instead of `startdate` and `enddate`. `mrv` stands for most recent value and takes a `integer` corresponding to the number of most recent values you wish to return
+If you do not know the latest date an indicator you are interested in is available for your country, you can use the `mrv` instead of `startdate` and `enddate`. `mrv` stands for most recent value and takes a `integer` corresponding to the number of most recent values you wish to return

 ``` r
 library(wbstats)